Apps for Viewing the Wireless Wind Data

 SeaNav has marine charts for numerous countries, and a unique Augmented Reality view.
 It lets you see True and Apparent wind in a free Pebble Watch app.
 The wind direction gauge has a clever design showing both wind direction and wind angle.
 Tap IPC in the upper-right (Instrument Panel Cluster) to open.
 The parent company Pocket Mariner also has some background on developing their AIS display.

-AFTrack ST (SailTimer Edition™): a full chartplotter app (free) with basic laylines for sailing based on tacking angle.
+AFTrack- GPS Tracking: a full chartplotter app ( or free AFTrack-Lite version) with basic laylines for sailing based on tacking angle.
 There is a small red wind gauge in the lower right of the map screen, which shows True wind speed & direction from the Wind Instrument based on True North.
 To also add a full-screen wind gauge for the Wind Instrument (Apparent wind speed & direction based on Magnetic North), get the AFTrack SailTimer Plugin at the link below.
-Then when using AFTrack ST, select Plugin in the toolbox (wrench icon) or GPS Settings.
-There is also now an overview of how to use AFTrack ST here, and instructions for downloading marine charts that have recently been added for USA, UK, New Zealand, US Virgin Islands and Puerto Rico.
+Then when using AFTrack, select Plugin in the toolbox (wrench icon) or GPS Settings.
+There is an overview of how to use AFTrack here, and instructions for downloading marine charts for USA, New Zealand, US Virgin Islands and Puerto Rico.
 The US Atlantic Coast also includes large-scale charts of Bahamas and Cuba.
+The charts are placed into a folder on an SD card and scanned by AFTrack or loaded as single map manually.

 AFTrack SailTimer™ Plugin: if you already use the original AFTrack or with AFTrack ST, this plug-in allows you to connect to the SailTimer Wind Instrument™ and display a full-screen wind gauge as in this screenshot.